wp-plugins/cardoza-wordpress-poll/readme.txt

 == Change Log ==

+= Version 34.03 =
+* Admin css conflict with other themes and plugins is rectified now.

 = Version 34.02 =
 * All the notices on the debug mode were rectified (Thanks to Amir for notifying)